 Activate your Partners

 You want your partners to see you as a collaborating partner working with them to achieve joint success.
-By facilitating and activating them in their marketing efforts, brands will develop a closer relationship and achieve better results.
+By facilitating and encouraging them in their marketing efforts, brands will develop closer relationships and achieve better results.

 Distributed marketing platforms are built with partners in mind, giving them the tools and materials to succeed.
-It also unburdens HQ marketing teams from the issue of oversight or micromanaging local partners.
+It also relieves corporate marketing teams from micromanaging local partners.
 Some features that increase participation and involvement are:

 - Shared Learning: let partners share best practices and related assets across departmental silos or different regions to ensure continuous improvement.